Configuring CORS for Cross-Domain Applications in digiRunner

 1. Modifying Allowed Headers

-• Locate the property: cors.allow.headers.
+• Locate the property: cors.allow.headers

-• Default Configuration: YYY,Content-Type,Authorization,SignCode,Language,XXX.
+• Default Configuration: YYY,Content-Type,Authorization,SignCode,Language,XXX

-• Note: The headers Content-Type, Authorization, SignCode, and Language are mandatory for digiRunner and must not be removed.
+The headers Content-Type, Authorization, SignCode, and Language are mandatory for digiRunner and must not be removed.
+XXX and YYY are placeholders where you can insert custom headers.

 • Version Requirement: This configuration is supported in digiRunner v4.0.49 and above.